sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 - We support co-, contra- and in- variance
 - We support reducing kindness (e.g. `File` is a `IO<String>` and thus has different kind than parent)
 - Users don't need to think about this: it "just works"

 ---

+## Why does it "Just work"?

+- it was built to work on millions of lines of pre-existing code
+- this code was written years before Sorbet existed

+---